 2013 Acura ILX Review

-The five-seat Acura ILX has a cabin that reviewers say is well-stocked with features, but small and not as upscale as competitors'.
+The five-seat Acura ILX has a cabin that auto writers say is well-stocked with features, but small and not as upscale as competitors'.
 The rear seats will be tight for tall passengers, but this is common among compact cars.
 The ILX’s trunk space is respectable, but other sedans in the class have more cargo room.
 Standard features include Bluetooth and voice to text messaging.

 Other Cars to Consider